mariannexkuhl/quantum-computing-internship/README.md

 # Classical-Quantum Hybrid Portfolio Optimization using the Quantum Approximate Optimization Algorithm (QAOA)

 This project was completed during June-August of 2025 as part of my internship with PALO IT.
-Many thanks to PALO IT for this opportunity and their support, especially my supervisor @mparramont.
+Many thanks to PALO IT for this opportunity and their support, especially my supervisor @mparramont and GitHub copilot.

 This project leverages both classical and quantum computing to solve a simple portfolio optimization problem.
 The problem involves selecting a subset of assets from a market to form a portfolio.
 The problem is formulated as Quadratic Unconstrained Binary Optimization problem, with assets either selected or unselected, with equal weighting for all selected assets in the final portfolio.